Balineisenbart/Push_Swap/README.md

 write code for operations. pa, pb, sa, sb, ss, ra, rb, rr, rra, rrb, rrr

-Step 2b: check for order in stack a if already sorted just return if parts are already sorted leave them
+Step 2b: check for order in stack a
+X ---- if already sorted just return if parts are already sorted use for optimized chunk sorting

 Step 2: Divide into Chunks
 Pre-sort the array to calculate chunk boundaries.